collectiv-ai/collectiv-ai-app/README.md

 # CollectivAI App (Alpha)

 This repository will host the CollectivAI client applications
-(iOS / iPadOS / macOS, built with SwiftUI).
+(iOS / iPadOS / macOS, built with XCode).

 ## Status